lukehalley/MeerkatLamp/README.md

 Student ID: *20071820*

 My Year 2 - Semester 2 project in which I implemented movement-based sound into a moving lamp which mimicked the movement of a Meerkat.
 The sound was synthesised using Steve Duda's VST "Serum" with the DAW "Ableton Live 9".
-I worked along side Gianni Kapele my classmate, the whole class was split up into different roles and then put into their respective groups.

 ## Tools, Technologies and Equipment